ISNewton/electro-ecommerce/README.md

 4. Go to http://localhost:8000

 ## Admin panel:
-Electro has its own admin panel where admin has full control over electro frontend where routes begin with /admin.
+Electro has its own poweful admin panel where admin has full control over electro frontend.
+Admin routes begin with /admin.

-Immediately after seeding data , a ready-made admin account wil be there with typing these credentials at http://localhost:8000/login
+Immediately after seeding data , a ready-made admin account wil be there by typing out these credentials at http://localhost:8000/login

 Email : admin@admin.com